OpenDSA/OpenDSA/RST/en/Tutorials/randomaccessfile.rst

 step farther out and conceptualize our data even more abstractly, instead of reading in files as strings we can instead read the raw bytes and then write those bytes to the file.
 By doing this we have no limits on the types of data we can store.
-Additionally, RandomAccessFiles, allow reading and writing anywhere withing the file, jumping to any legal location within the file itself.
+Additionally, RandomAccessFiles, allow reading and writing anywhere within the file, jumping to any legal location within the file itself.
 Before reading this tutorial be sure to check the |external_link|.

 .. |external_link| raw:: html